 The Redevelopment Project Area is also well served by public transportation making the area easily accessible to the local work force.
 Chicago Transit Authority buses that transverse the Redevelopment Project Area and the areas surrounding the Redevelopment Project Area include the Routes 53 and 54 north/south routes and the Routes 7, 12, 18, 21 and 57 east/west routes.
-C.T.A. rapid transit service is provided at the northern borders of the corridor by the Congress Blue Line within the median of the Eisenhower (1-290) Expressway and at the southern end of the Redevelopment Project Area by the Douglas Blue Line.
+C.T.A. rapid transit service is provided at the northern borders of the corridor by the Congress and at the southern end of the Redevelopment Project Area by the Douglas Blue Line.
 Stations for the Congress Blue Line are located at Cicero Avenue and Pulaski Road.
 Stations for the Douglas Blue Line are located at Kildare Avenue and Pulaski Road.